nripendra/xGherkin.net/README.md

 The build.cmd is setup to update nuget (if available), install Fake.Core package (if necessary) and then run build.fsx

+**Working with source:**

 Once the repository is cloned, open the solution file in visual studio.

+- Make any change you want.
-Open package manager console (TOOLS > Nuget Package Manager > Package Manager Console).
+- Open package manager console (TOOLS > Nuget Package Manager > Package Manager Console).
-And type ".\build.cmd" inside the Package Manager Console.
+- And type ".\build.cmd" inside the Package Manager Console.